philmurtagh101/my-MS1-astroclub-site/README.md

 ### Skeleton

-The approach is use the Bootstrap Framework leverage its grid structure by dividing site pages into 3 columns (or 3 groups of 4 columns) to allow for a clean responsive design as one moves from a large screen down to mobile phone.
+The approach is use the Bootstrap Framework leverage its grid structure by dividing site pages into 2 or 3 containers or grid columns to allow for a clean responsive design as one moves from a large screen down to mobile phone.
 Headers and footers will be consistent across all pages and will provide the website navigation elements as well as links to social media and ability to check viewing conditions and leave a message.
-The following 4 wireframes give the expanded large screen layout
+The following 4 wireframes give the expanded large screen layout.
+Pink lines indicate the grid/ container structure with a view of how this flows to smaller displays.

 ## astroclub|home <img src="/assets/project/AstroHome.jpg">
 ## astroclub|yoursky <img src="/assets/project/AstroYourSky.jpg">